elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 - **Data Integration & Data Comparison**: Use a built-in method for data integration & comparison (like [Seurat](https://satijalab.org/seurat/) or [Scanpy](https://scanpy.readthedocs.io/en/stable/)), including normalization, batch correction method and dimensionality reduction techniques to see their effect.
 Here the difficulty is to make sure the integration/comparison is reliable, meaning being careful that the cell type annotations are consistent with previous knowledge and that the number/cell repartition is relevant.
 - **Annotation Consistency**: Consistent metadata and annotation practices are needed, including standardized naming and format usage.
 Re-using terms from [UniProt](https://www.uniprot.org/) or [Gene Ontology](https://www.geneontology.org/) should be considered.

-## Datatype Consistency and Interoperability Across Formats
+## Datatype consistency and interoperability across formats

 ### Description